limansky/limansky_me/posts/2015-10-31-Draft-posts-with-Hakyll.md

 tags: Hakyll, Haskell
 ---

-If you'd like to write a long posts in your Hakyll blog, your often can found that I'd like to commit a post (or several posts), but your are not going to deploy it on server.
+If you'd like to write a long posts in your Hakyll blog, you often can find that you'd like to commit a post (or several posts), but you're are not going to deploy it on server.
 Here is my solution inspired by [this post](http://www.blaenkdenum.com/posts/drafts-in-hakyll/).
 Now I can call Hakyll with `--with-drafts` and it will use both `posts` and `drafts` directories to collect posts data.

-There are several problems to solve.
+There are several issues I had faced with when I was solving this problem:

-0. Detect what we are in the draft mode.
+0. Detect what program is running in the draft mode.
 1. Pass posts to Hakyll.
-2. It is safer to have separate folder for generated site in draft mode to avoid deploy of draft articles by mistake.
+2. It is safer to have a separate folder for generated site while running in the draft mode to avoid the draft articles deploying by mistake.
 3. Hakyll itself uses [cmdargs](https://hackage.haskell.org/package/cmdargs)
    package which checks if the command is executed with proper options.